SURVEY REVEALS PARENTS’ CONFUSION ABOUT WHEN AND HOW OFTEN KIDS SHOULD VISIT THE EYE DOCTOR FOR A COMPREHENSIVE EYE EXAM

 Long before most kids step foot into a classroom, the foundation is being laid for a lifetime of learning, and without proper vision, that foundation is weaker than it should be.

-“You don’t have to wait for back-to-school season to get your child an eye exam.
+“You don’t have to wait for back-to-school season to get your child a comprehensive eye exam.
 But if your kids haven’t had their annual eye exam this year, or at all, now is a great time to do so,” said Dr. Bosak.
 “Kids use their vision throughout the school day, while doing homework and during sports and games.
 Optometrists are here to partner with parents, teachers and school nurses to stay on top of vision changes and make sure kids have the resources they need to do their best in school.”

 How Parents ‘See’ Eye Health, by the Numbers